 \subsection{Semantic Segmentation}

 \textbf{\textit{Task.}} Beyond the coarser spatial representation achieved by detection tasks, segmentation tasks provide a pixel-level understanding of images.
 Semantic segmentation further extends the area of interest from merely foreground objects to the entire image, where each pixel is classified according to the object category it belongs to \cite{PanopticSegmentation}.
-Different from detection tasks that give the bounding-box coordinates as the output, semantic segmentation delineates the boundaries of all scene entities by generating a dense classification map with the same dimensions as the input image.
-However, semantic segmentation does not distinguish entities in the same semantic category, treating all instances of the same class as a single entity, which is insufficient for applications in traffic scenarios where individual instances have diverse significance.
+Different from detection tasks that output bounding-box coordinates, semantic segmentation delineates the boundaries of all scene entities by generating a dense classification map with the same dimensions as the input image.
+However, semantic segmentation does not distinguish among instances in the same semantic class, instead treating them as a single region.
+This limitation is particularly restrictive in traffic scenarios, where individual instances often have distinct significance.